 Possible Resident Eviction Defenses in Idaho

-- The property wasn’t habitable.
+- The rental wasn’t habitable.

-- You overcharged the rent.
+- The landlord overcharged the rent.

 - The monthly rent amount being requested was different from the one on the lease agreement.